 As any diabetic knows, monitoring your blood glucose levels is an arduous but necessary habit to maintain in order to manage your diabetes.

-But pricking your thumb 5 times a day can grow old incredibly quickly, and it’s not an excellent way of providing accurate blood glucose readings throughout the day.
+But pricking your thumb 5 times a day can grow old incredibly quickly.
 Continuous Glucose Monitoring (CGM) is a method that people with diabetes can use to make measuring their blood glucose levels a little easier.

 Although CGM systems make it a lot easier to manage diabetes, it can also be incredibly expensive.
 Thanks to companies that buy surplus and refurbished diabetic testing supplies and resell them at affordable prices, people who have to buy CGM systems out of pocket can save a ton of money.
 We’ll go over the importance of CGM systems and how you can make money if you sell expired Dexcom sensors for refurbishing.